Are you looking for some good angry idioms?

 - Meaning: someone that becomes very upset.

 - Use In A Sentence: Mark went off the deep end when he found out I totaled his car.
+I don’t blame him though, if the situation was reversed, I’d be quite upset too.

 19. To Flip One’s Wig